olifrost/olifrost.github.io/_hidden/2019-10-12-fossilghouls.md

 ## Terms and Conditions

 <span class="terms">You can use this non-commercially with attribution [@realolifrost](https://olifro.st/links).
 If you get a toffee apple I want half.
 If you make friends [I want them](/refer).
 You must make one small child cry.  </span>

 ---

+## More #RefrostThePlanet

+[Oli Frost Refrosts The Planet](/refrost) is an online series that follows me, Oli Frost, and my plans to stop the earth defrosting.

+{% include poster-gallery.html path="posters/refrosttheplanet" %}

+---